EmilRamsvik/Digital-Garden/docs/Books/Book Reviews/The Triumph of Seeds.md

 # 🎨 Impressions
 A very cool book about things taken for granted.
 It reminds me of the story of the physicists who declared that all multi-cell life has some form of immune system that was quickly shut down by the biologist who pointed at trees.
 (Not an exact quote but the point stands.)
 I liked the deep dive into the causes of trees and some of the stories that came from it.
 Also, I quite enjoyed the mini-story of the rodents and their success.

-## How I Discovered It
-I cannot remember, I think it was on a blog post of some sort.

-## Who Should Read It?
-People who like to deep dive, and in this case the deep dive is particularly interesting.

-# ☘️ How the Book Changed Me

 I have more respect for nature and how it drives the world, regardless of how we behave.
 Also, the complexities that evolve.
 Also, I found it interesting that trees used to have some sort of spores instead of seeds, quite fascinating.
 # ✍️ My Top  Quotes